 Just because you do not feel your child is safe out on Halloween on crutches does not mean she cannot venture out at all.
 Look into the alternatives to crutches and see if one of the options looks like something that would keep her mobile and safe on Halloween.
 You might find that the Hands-Free Crutch or the Knee Scooter work so well that she wants to use it for everyday activities after she is finished with her trick or treating session.

 For adults, Halloween might be just another day of the week.
-If you are dealing with a disappointed child, try to take yourself back in time and remind yourself how you felt on the special holiday.
+If you are dealing with a disappointed child, try to take yourself back in time and remind yourself how you felt on a special holiday.
 By putting yourself in your child’s shoes (or shoe, as the case may be due to her injury) you will inspire your family to think up creative alternatives to the normal trick or treating fun.